patrickzheng/InLivingColor/README.md

 [http://The.InLivingColor.website](http://The.InLivingColor.website)

-InLivingColor is a data platform for exploring and analyzing the colors of the world around by using unsupervised machine learning algorithms.
+InLivingColor is a data platform for exploring and analyzing the colors of the world around by the use of unsupervised machine learning.
 It is completely open-source and uses the following technologies:

 - Apache Kafka